rustic-software/AiFU/README.md

 # AiFU
-I got the request to create an AI waifu from one of my classmates, so here you go.
+I got a request to create an AI waifu from one of my classmates, so here you go.